How to remove viruses and malware from Mac

 Create a new user profile

-Usually, viruses are attached to a particular user profile on your computer, and so they are able to seize control of your admin profile.
-But you can escape the virus and create a new user on your Mac.
-Don’t worry; you’ll be able to transfer all your important data from one user to another.
+Usually, viruses are attached to a particular user profile on your computer, and so they control your admin profile.
+Creating a new user on your Mac can help escape the virus.

-- Go to Apple menu > System Settings > Users & Groups.
+- Go to the Apple menu > System Settings > Users & Groups.

 - Click Add Account and type in your admin password.